Impact of retentions

 - In the UK, recent government research shows £700m of retentions were lost from upstream insolvency over a three-year period (prior to the collapse of Carllion).
 For each working day, the industry loses almost £1m, £4.5m a week or £20m a month.

 - Research has found that SMEs spend on average 130 hours per year chasing late payment from larger firms.
-34% of SMEs borrow to cover cash flow issues caused by cash retentions.
+34% of SMEs borrow to cover cash flow issues caused by late payment and cash retentions.

 - Often this is written off as bad debt, due to the resource implications of chasing monies due.